crawfo/vba-midi-file/README.md

 Factory.CreateNewMidiFileFromArray(midiFileBytes() As Byte)
 Factory.CreateNewMidiFileFromFile(ByVal fileNameFullyQualified As String)

+A MidiFile object contains EventTracks objects which contain EventTrack objects which contain ChannelEvent, MetaEvent, and SystemExclusiveEvent objects.
+The original file bytes can be accessed with the FileBytes property, or regenerated with the ToBytes function.

 To create a MIDI file, call the following factory function:
 Factory.CreateNewMidiFile(ByVal hdrChunk As HeaderChunk, ByVal eventTrks As EventTracks).